-Reducing inequality in access to affordable, quality essential health services for women, children and adolescents will remain paramount for the GFF-and is more urgent than ever.
-Even before the COVID-19 pandemic, the 2019 UHC Monitoring Report revealed the world's gains in coverage of essential health services had come at a major cost for individuals and families, as catastrophic health expenditures had been increasing globally from 2000 to 2015.
-Now with the pandemic and the deepest global recession in decades, and with impacts particularly severe on women (due to their outsized participation in economic sectors more affected by the pandemic), recent World Bank estimates are that up to 115 million people may be pushed into extreme poverty in 2020, setting back poverty reduction by several years.
-To address this crisis, the GFF will step up its support to partner countries in protecting the poorest and most marginalized populations to ensure no one is left behind-the global goal for UHC 2030.
+28. Reducing inequality in access to affordable, quality essential health services for women, children and adolescents will remain paramount for the GFF-and is more urgent than ever.
+Even before the COVID-19 pandemic, the 2019 UHC Monitoring Report revealed that world's gains in coverage of essential health services had come at a major cost for individuals and families, as catastrophic health expenditure had been increasing globally from 2000 to 2015.12 Now with the pandemic and the deepest global recession in decades, and with impacts particularly severe on women (due to their outsized participation in economic sectors that are more affected by the pandemic), the current situation threatens to push an estimated 100 million people into extreme poverty.13 To address this crisis, the GFF will step up its support to partner countries to protect the poorest and most marginalized populations to ensure no one is left behind-the global goal for UHC 2030.